-For a discussion of trends, see "Item 5.A-Operating Results" and "Item 5.B-Liquidity and Capital Resources."
+For a discussion of trends, see "Item 5.A-Operating Results" and "Item 5.B-Liquidity and Capital Resources.",see also "Item 2.9 -Events after the close of the reporting period".

 5.E.Off-Balance Sheet Arrangements

 During the periods presented, we did not and do not currently have any off-balance sheet arrangements as defined under Securities and Exchange Commission rules, such as relationships with other entities or financial partnerships, which are often referred to as structured finance or special purpose entities, established for the purpose of facilitating financing transactions that are not required to be reflected on our balance sheet.